jasonfrank/event-service/README.txt

 Python Path
 -----------

-The PYTHONPATH environment variable needs to be set. setup.sh takes care of this.
+The PYTHONPATH environment variable needs to be set. env.sh takes care of this. env.sh is automatically sourced by setup.sh.

 The Database
 ------------